 My involvement with the Scouts is limited.
 I was in Cub Scouts for about a year.
 We met at Tony Wingate’s house down the street.
 He had a room full of styrofoam building blocks which were used to pummel one poor cub at the end of each meeting.
 Our “den mothers” were hopelessly outmatched.

 I have known a few Eagle Scouts over the years including my uncle and a young man for whom I was honored to write a recommendation.
 Without question the Scouts have helped to create good citizens, teach skills, and allow older men to influence younger men.
 In many instances churches have been able to influence scout troops with believers involved at leadership levels.

 My critique, it should be noted, is not toward the BSA’s decision as much as toward how followers of Christ might understand it.

-One evangelical leader expressed concern the organization which “has always stood for biblical principles” was being forced to abandon them by political correctness.
+Some hold the BSA has always stood for biblical principles but was being forced to abandon them due to political correctness.